-Public engagement is at the heart of A2Zero.
-Three primary means of public engagement were undertaken in order to create this plan: 1) public events; 2) public surveys; and 3) regular communication via traditional and social media.
+Public engagement is at the heart of A2ZERO.
+Three primary means of public engagement were undertaken in order to create this Plan: 1) public public events: 2) surveys; and 3) reaular communication via traditional means and social media.
 In terms of public events, staff in the Office of Sustainability and Innovations hosted 68 public events between November 13th, 2019 and March 12th, 2020 (Appendix 1).
-Public events focused on engaging underrepresented constituencies and leveraging partner networks to reach as wide of a swath of the community as possible.
-Partner organizations were also leveraged to help gather public input into the three public surveys conducted as part of the planning process.
-Finally, the City leveraged its social media channels and partner networks to let people know about events, opportunities for feedback, and to share general information about the A2Zero initiative.
+Public events focused on underrepresented constituencies and engaging leveraging partner networks to reach as wide of a swath of the community as possible.
+Partner organizations also encouraged to their members to take the three surveys as part of the planning process.
+Finally, the City leveraged its social media channels and partner networks to let people know about events, opportunities for feedback, and to share general information about the A2ZERO initiative.

-Three public surveys were administered as part of A2Zero:
+Three public surveys were administered as part of A2ZERO: